Introduction

 Mid-fidelity layout of core features.

-Client Feedback: strong visual direction, but suggested deeper integration of the AI chat within the group chat.
+Stakeholders' Feedback: strong visual direction, but suggested deeper integration of the AI chat within the group chat.

 Iteration 4